 How is All Canadian Renovations Different?

-As experienced design professionals, we are able to complete these home improvements without making a home appear too clinical.
+As experienced design professionals, we can complete these home improvements without making a home appear too clinical.
 The space will be more accessible, but it won’t appear to be designed specifically for a person in a wheelchair.
 Not only is this a great benefit for the homeowner, but it can also improve the future resale value of the home.

 At All Canadian Renovations, we are also a pioneer in wood-backing, which can be used to install future robe hooks, grab bars, and toilet paper holders.
 We always install wood-backing during our renovations, even in our projects that don’t involve aging-in-place issues.
 Our renovations are designed to work with our customers as they age, so should they want to install one of these fixtures in the future, they will already have the capability to do so.